How to Make and Cancel an Appointment

 - No appointment is necessary, you do not need to book.

-- Please pick up a Walk-In Surgery information booklet from reception so that you are aware when and how this service should be used.
+- Please pick up a Walk-In Surgery information booklet from a Patient Coordinator so that you are aware when and how this service should be used.

-On normal working days our reception teams are available between 8.00am and 6.30pm.
+On normal working days our Patient Coordinators are available between 8.00am and 6.30pm.
 During this time you are able to book appointments for any of our GP or Nurse Clinics as well as all of our additional services.

 For GP appointments you have the following options:-